Awash River: Groundwater

+The Awash Basin is a densely populated and industrialized area where numerous enterprises rely on groundwater for their operation.
+Therefore, the majority of human development initiatives in the basin will continue to depend heavily on the quantity and quality of groundwater.
+Groundwater management requires proactive measures due to the global challenges posed by rapid population growth, urbanization, climate change, and various human activities.

 Ecology

-Most of the Awash Basin is part of the Ethiopian montane forests ecoregion.
+Most of the Awash basin is part of the Ethiopian montane forests ecoregion.
 At high altitudes the Ethiopian montane grasslands and woodlands and Ethiopian montane moorlands predominate.
 The Somali Acacia–Commiphora bushlands and thickets ecoregion occupies low elevations in the Rift.

 The basin's vegetation has a strong anthropogenic impact.
-All over the upper and central Awash Basin, remains of different savanna types are still clearly visible.
+All over the upper and central Awash basin, remains of different savanna types are still clearly visible.
 They range from thorn savannas in the lower rift, bush, grass and open savannas above 800 m and woody savannas on the escarpments and the highlands.
-Forestry hardly exists inside the Awash River Basin, with a few exceptions of small eucalyptus plantations.
-Outside of Awash National Park the open and woody savannas have been almost completely cultivated with crops.
-This especially accounts for all escarpment terraces.
-Thereby the scattered tree cover remained similar to the primary state of the savannas, while the grass layer has been replaced by crops.
-Only highest altitudes still show connected woodlands.
-Partly reforestation was carried out on not cultivable altitudes with secondary coniferous forests.
-The cultivated crops are (endemic) teff, maize, sorghum, beans and vegetables.
-Pastures hardly exist where agriculture is possible.
-The cattle graze on field edges and waysides and on steep escarpments.
-This is one major reason for erosion, because vegetation cover is partly destroyed.
-Stubble-grazing is a common practice in the Awash Basin.

 Fauna

-The lower Awash valley is one of the last wildlife preserves for the African wild ass.
+The lower Awash Valley is one of the last wildlife preserves for the African wild ass.
 The mammal is now extinct in Yangudi Rassa National Park, but still found in the adjacent Mille-Serdo Wildlife Reserve.
 Other large animals native to the area include Beisa Oryx, Soemmering's gazelle, Dorcas gazelle, gerenuk and Grevy's zebra.
 Crocodiles also flourish within the river.

+Human activities and impacts

+The Awash basin is the most developed, utilized, abused, impacted, and most populous (over 15% or nearly 18.6 million out of 120 million) basin in Ethiopia.
+Middle Awash is known for having both large- and small-scale irrigation, as well as agroindustry and sugar factories (Wenji, Methara, and Kesem Sugar factories).

+Water supply

+The water supplies of the major urban centers like Addis Ababa, Mojo and Adama, and also, the irrigation waters for local and commercial agricultural lands (such as sugarcane plantation) depend on the Awash River and its tributaries.